-The deciding factor: The evidence showed that the Veteran's symptoms and resulting functional impairment increased in severity during the one-year period prior to his claim submission, meeting the criteria for an earlier effective date under 38 C.F.R. § 3.400(o)(2).
+The deciding factor: The Veteran's symptoms and functional impairment associated with his service-connected stomach ulcers increased in severity in the one-year period prior to the AOJ's receipt of his claim for an increased rating from his private attorney.

 - Claimed conditions